Anti-Soviet resistance by the Ukrainian Insurgent Army: After German expulsion from Ukraine

-Battle of Zaliznytsia (April 28, 1944)
+Battle of Zaliznytsia (28 April 1944)

-On April 28, 1944, the 19th Brigade of the Internal Troops of the NKVD began another clearing of the Kremenets forests.
+On 28 April 1944, the 19th Brigade of the Internal Troops of the NKVD began another clearing of the Kremenets forests.
 By the end of the day, without meeting the enemy, it reached the river Sluch.
-At five o'clock in the morning on April 29, there were shots from the village of Zaliznytsia, where 18 Red Army soldiers of the 70th Army had been ambushed by the "Doxa" UPA troops of Semyon Kotyk.
-At 6:15 the NKVD company went to the outskirts of the village, where it was stopped by heavy UPA fire.
+On 29 April at 5 a.m., there were shots from the village of Zaliznytsia, where 18 Red Army soldiers of the 70th Army had been ambushed by the "Doxa" UPA troops of Semyon Kotyk.
+At 6:15 a.m., the NKVD company went to the outskirts of the village, where it was stopped by heavy UPA fire.
 The guerrillas not only detained the NKVD but soon launched a counterattack.
 The Soviets found themselves in a difficult situation.
 At 7:40 am, 155 NKVD officers, led by the commander of the 19th Brigade, Colonel Timofeev, arrived in support.
 Seeing this, the guerrillas retreated.
 The NKVD pursues, which lasted through the evening into the next day.
 Around 19:30, the Soviets reached the village of Gronne (now Hvizdiv) and attacked the guerrillas stationed in the village.
 According to the NKVD, many guerrillas were killed in the night battle: 225 killed, 15 wounded and 106 arrested.
 Most of them were probably civilians.
 The Soviets also suffered heavy casualties: 23 were killed, including two officers, 30 wounded, five of them officers, and two went missing, including one officer.
 The UPA estimated Soviet losses 240 killed.